DevExpress/devextreme-demos/JSDemos/Demos/TreeList/RowEditing/description.md

 - [onEditorPreparing](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/#onEditorPreparing)
 Customizes cell editors.
 In this demo, this handler disallows users to edit the Head value of John Heart.

-Refer to the following help topic to see the full list of the events raised by edit operations: [Editing Events](/Documentation/Guide/UI_Components/TreeList/Editing/#Events).
+Refer to the following help topic to see the full list of the events that edit operations raise: [Editing Events](/Documentation/Guide/UI_Components/TreeList/Editing/#Events).